golioth/developer-training/website/docs/zephyr-training/02_helloworld/compile-hello-world.md

 ## Workflow

-:::tip Using VScode and `west`
+:::tip Using VS Code and `west`

-In this training we will use VScode when editing and building Zephyr projects.
+In this training we will use VS Code when editing and building Zephyr projects.
-Of course, VScode is optional and you may choose to use any editor of your choice.
+Of course, VS Code is optional and you may choose to use any editor of your choice.

-While Nordic maintains VScode tools that can build/flash at the click of a mouse, we will build/flash from the command line to get comfortable with how the `west` meta tool is used.
+While Nordic maintains VS Code tools that can build/flash at the click of a mouse, we will build/flash from the command line to get comfortable with how the `west` meta tool is used.